/Breast Itch/ Rash

 make an appointment

-If requested, Dr Tan Yia Swam will recommend other healthcare providers for the following conditions, after checking that you and your breasts are in good health:
+If requested, Dr Tan Yia Swam will recommend other healthcare providers for the following conditions.
+She will check that you and your breasts are in good health:

 • Cosmetic Procedures